-Accurate financial information is the backbone of good business decision making, never more so given the high levels of economic volatility and shifting strategic priorities.
+Accurate financial information is the backbone of good business decision-making, never more so given the high levels of economic volatility and shifting strategic priorities.
 So it is critical for executives to have timely access to reliable financial data.
 The financial close process is fundamental to that financial visibility; it ensures the accuracy and timeliness of individual company’s numbers so they can be passed over to the group for consolidation and reporting, and comply with regulatory reports – either internal or external.

 A well-executed ‘fast close’ can bring many valuable benefits to the business, from improving organizational performance to propelling accounting executives from financial historians to trusted advisors.
 Research into the financial close conducted by analyst Hackett Group found that top performers close their ledgers earlier in the month and complete the process in less time than their peer group, helping them free up resources to conduct analysis and provide financial and other company executives with support for fact-based decision-making.

-And yet the financial close has long been a source of frustration and pain for finance departments, with potentially significant ramifications for the organization as a whole.
+Yet, the financial close has long been a source of frustration and pain for finance departments, with potentially significant ramifications for the organization as a whole.

 Typically condensed into a 10-day timeframe, the financial close happens every month, quarter and year to varying degrees of complexity.
 The financial close is the process of taking those individual entities, closing their books and rolling the numbers up to a group level where they can consolidate and produce group financial statements before the information is passed over to a reporting group for disclosure.